coryhouse/a11y/README.md

 - [ ] Are required fields marked?
 - [ ] Is Navigation well-named?
 - [ ] Is the markup semantic?
 - [ ] Are useful landmarks displayed in the rotor?
-(Are roles applied when relevant?)
+(Use good semantic markup, and apply roles when semantic markup isn't possible/sufficient)

 ## A11y Tools